itteco/iframely-wordpress/iframely/readme.txt

 If there's a specific post you'd like to update, just go to Edit and Save it again.
 It should re-cache it and trigger Iframely.

-= Will my shortcodes work? =
+= Will my other shortcodes work? =

-Iframely does not change behavior of the shortcode plugins.
+Iframely does not change behavior of other shortcode plugins.
 Everything should work the old way, except for `[embed]` shortcode, which will now start producing responsive widgets unless limited in size.

+= Does it support WordPress MU? =

+Iframely will work well with multisite installations.
+Iframely options page is available for super admins only, and the settings will be the same for all blogs on your WPMU setup.

 == Changelog ==

+= 0.2.2 =

+This version includes fixes for WordPress Multisite.
+Iframely plugin options page will be available only for the super admins.

+The regular WP installations should remain intact and do not require an instant upgrade.

 = 0.2.0 =